-Austin Domestic Violence Attorney
+Austin Domestic Violence Lawyers

-Assault Family Violence Texas
+Assault Family Violence Defense in Travis County

-Domestic violence or assault family violence is one of the most serious misdemeanor charges you can face in Texas.
-If you are convicted, it can affect not only your professional and personal reputation, but your relationship with your family and loved ones.
+Domestic violence, also known as assault family violence, is one of the most serious misdemeanor charges you can face in Texas.
+A conviction can severely impact your professional and personal reputation, as well as your relationships with family and loved ones.
+Additionally, domestic violence charges often come with restraining orders, protective orders, or orders to move out of your home, all of which significantly restrict your freedoms.

-Family Violence Charges in Texas
+Types of Assault Family Violence Charges in Texas

-- Domestic assault,
+- Domestic assault

-- Aggravated domestic assault, and
+- Aggravated domestic assault

 - Continuous violence against the family